frederic-perez/AmE-dictionary/data/dictionary.md

 __mandarin__ _n_ (fruit)
 __mandate__ _v_
 __mandatory__ _adj_ :mega:
-__Mandela effect__ _n_ A phenomenon involving a large group of people all incorrectly remembering a past event or fact.
+__Mandela effect__ _n_ :two: The phenomenon of a large number of persons independently sharing the same false memory.
 The phrase is named for the purportedly widespread misconception that Nelson Mandela died in the 1980s while in prison.
 __mandrake__ _n_ :es: mandrágora
 __Mandy__ _n_ Diminutive form of Amanda.
 __mane__ _n_ :five::hammer: _A lion’s mane._